Summer Camps

 Cell phones, video games, and other personal electronic devices can easily become distractions at camp, so we ask that you please keep these items at home.
 If your child does bring a cell phone to camp, they will not be permitted to use it during the camp day.
 If there is an emergency and you need to reach your child, please contact the camp staff.

-Our first priority is the safety of our Guests and Staff.
-Behavior and Discipline procedures in place are to ensure camper safety and allow for healthy learning environments, providing
+Our priority is the safety of our Guests and Staff.
+Behavior and Discipline procedures in place are to ensure camper safety and allow for healthy learning environments.

 The following unwanted behaviors may result in the temporary or permanent removal of a camper from a Curiosity Camp: